|Macintosh Separation Anxiety (MSA)

 Trying to wring another year out of a ten-year-old machine or revive a wet notebook is seldom cost effective.
 If servicing a machine will exceed its current value, we will certainly tell you and will likely recommend replacement rather than repair.
 It has become enough of an issue that we've created an entire page on the subject, the "Upgrade or Repair" page (under Support Ops in left column).

 No, I don't think so.
-If you want help with pirate software or hacking into someone else's computer, forget it.
-Not gonna happen.
+If you want help with pirate software or hacking into someone else's computer, no, not gonna happen.
 Strange as it may sound, we actually get calls from people trying to do just that; guys with an ex-wife's machine, former employees with company equipment, serial numbers that come back as stolen, all kinds of nonsense.
 If you don't know the login password, we cannot help you.

 We work for private parties only.

 Federal, State, County, City, Special Districts - including fire districts and school districts - must provide full payment of estimated service costs in advance.
 We are not here to fill out paperwork, we do not operate as subcontractors, and we will not wait 90 days or more to receive payment.
 Having to spend more time getting paid than it takes to do the job is a loser in anybody's book.
-This is a policy born of experience and is not open to discussion.
+Policy is born of experience and not open to discussion.

 We cannot accept work thru other shops, consultants, or agents.
 There may be decisions to make which require participation of a machine's owner, and we are happy to discuss these with the person whose name appears on admin account.
 Trying to work thru a third party is a non-starter.